Sustainability as an opportunity

 Sustainable development goals

 Glaston supports the United Nations Sustainable Development Goals (SDGs), which will guide the sustainable development actions of member states, companies and other organizations up to 2030.
-We have identified six goals that also emerge from our own strategy and are most relevant to us.
+We have identified seven goals that also emerge from our own strategy and are most relevant to us.
 These provide a broader frame of reference for our work and support the achievement of these goals in our own activities.

 Some of the Responsibility Agenda topics are still at the development stage and the aim is for them to be reported more comprehensively in subsequent reports.
 The key indicators of responsibility have been identified and their target setting will be further developed in 2021.

 Development of responsibility work will continue in 2021 with the implementation of the Responsibility Agenda.
 Glaston will set up a corporate responsibility task force and create for responsibility work consistent company-wide processes and tools.